 India opposition urges tighter safety for top candidate Modi after blasts

-While Modi was not in the immediate vicinity of any of the blasts in the state of Bihar on Sunday, they were a reminder of India's bloody political history, that includes the assassination of former prime minister Rajiv Gandhi at an election rally in 1991.
+While Modi was not in the vicinity of any of the blasts in the state of Bihar on Sunday, they were a reminder of India's bloody political history, that includes the assassination of former prime minister Rajiv Gandhi at a 1991 election rally.

 The Hindu nationalist Modi is seen as a target of Islamist militants who hold him responsible for riots in 2002, during his first term as chief minister of Gujarat state, in which at least 1,000 people, most of them Muslims, were killed.

-His Bharatiya Janata Party (BJP) criticized the Bihar government for not securing the ground where tens of thousands of supporters gathered, and demanded that authorities overseeing preparations for a general election next year do more to stop attacks.
+The BJP accused the Bihar government of failing to secure the ground where tens of thousands of supporters gathered and demanded that authorities overseeing the election do more to stop attacks.

-Another party leader, Subramanian Swamy, said he wrote to the prime minister demanding candidates such as Modi be given secret service-style security, currently reserved for serving and former prime ministers and close relatives.
+One party leader, Subramanian Swamy, said he wrote to the prime minister demanding Modi be given secret-service-style security, currently reserved for serving and former prime ministers and close relatives.

 At least six crude bombs exploded near the rally ground in Bihar's capital, Patna, after an initial blast at its railway station.
 Police recovered four unexploded devices inside the ground, none close to the stage where Modi spoke.